zhushaojun/web2019aut/README.md

 All information about the 2 courses will be put in this repo.

-All discussions will be in Issues or face to face with me, so no wechat contactions.
+All discussions will be in Issues or face to face with me, so no wechat contacts.

 # videos for courses